Why Does My Jaw Hurt? 9 Jaw Pain Causes & How to Treat It

 - Sore jaw muscles

-Other causes of jaw pain comprise sinus issues, which may cause pressure behind the cheeks, eyes, and nose.
+Other causes of jaw pain include sinus issues, which may cause pressure behind the cheeks, eyes, and nose.
+So, why does my jaw hurt?
+In some cases, this pressure can also lead to jaw pain.

-Wisdom teeth usually come in between the ages of 17 and 25 — when they push up through the gums, they can cause jaw pain.
+Wisdom teeth usually come in between the ages of 17 and 25.
+When they push up through the gums, they can cause jaw pain.